Common names include: DisulfiramNaltrexoneAcamprosate

 Diuretics are used to treat the buildup of excess fluid in the body that occurs with cirrhosis and other diseases.
 These drugs act on the kidneys to increase urine output.
 This reduces the amount of fluid in the bloodstream.
 This can help reduce portal vein hypertension and help alleviate some of the symptoms of cirrhosis, such as fluid accumulation in the abdomen and legs.

-Possible side effects associated with diuretic use include: Loss of appetiteNausea and vomitingDizzinessHeadacheLack of energyLow or high blood potassium levelLow sodium level
+Possible side effects associated with diuretic use include: Loss of appetiteNausea and vomitingLightheadednessHeadacheLack of energyLow or high blood potassium levelLow sodium level

 Common names include: Octreotide

 Cirrhosis can lead to bleeding from the esophageal vessels.
-You may have to take medicine to reduce the pressure in the vessels.
+You may have to take medication to reduce the pressure in the vessels.

 Possible side effects associated with the use of this drug include: Abdominal crampsNauseaVomitingDiarrheaSlow heart rateGreasy stoolsUpset stomach